drammock/mne-python/doc/install/mne_python.rst

     $ which pip
     /home/user/anaconda3/bin/pip

-.. collapse:: |hand-stop-o| If you get an error or these look incorrect...
+.. collapse:: |hand-paper| If you get an error or these look incorrect...
     :class: danger

     .. rubric:: If you are on a |windows| Windows command prompt: